voxpupuli/puppet-puppet_run_scheduler/README.md

 ### Data Parameters

-Additional parameters exist in private classes which can be set using Hiera to further adjust behavior.
+Parameters in private classes which can be set using Hiera to further adjust behavior.
+Because private classes cannot be declared resource-style, the only way to use these parameters is to set them in Hiera.

 #### `puppet_run_scheduler::windows::scheduled_task_user`